AWS Logo

 Implement Validation Across Your Producers and Consumers

 EventBridge schemas support open-standards such as OpenAPI and JSONSchema.
 Producers and consumers can cache and use the schema to validate the event structure including data types.
 If an event does not conform to the schema, an exception can be thrown.
-Depending on the use case and frequency of schema changes, validation can be done at implementation time, build time in the CI/CD pipeline prior to deployment, or at runtime.
+Depending on the use case and frequency of schema changes, validation can be done at implementation time, build time in the CI/CD pipeline prior to deployment, or at runtime (see example).
 Teams can use observability tools such as AWS X-Ray and Amazon CloudWatch to monitor any issues.

 Handle Schema Evolution With Versioning and Schema Discovery